-As a business owner or entrepreneur, it’s easy to focus your marketing on common persuasion principles like reciprocity, scarcity, or social proof.
+As a business owner or entrepreneur, it’s easy to focus your marketing on common principles like reciprocity, scarcity, or social proof to persuade your prospects.

 After all, these concepts have been crammed down our throats since the dawn of commerce.